Nigeria - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Imports into Nigeria

-In 2017, the amount of beef (cattle meat) imported into Nigeria totaled X tonnes, approximately mirroring the previous year.
+In 2017, the amount of beef (cattle meat) imported into Nigeria totaled X tons, approximately mirroring the previous year.
 Overall, beef imports continue to indicate a moderate decrease.
 The most prominent rate of growth was recorded in 2009, when it surged by X% year-to-year.
-In that year, the beef imports attained their peak volume of X tonnes.
+In that year, the beef imports attained their peak volume of X tons.
 From 2010 to 2017, growth of the beef imports stood at a somewhat lower level.

 In value terms, beef imports totaled $X in 2017.
 Overall, beef imports continue to indicate a perceptible downturn.
 Over the period under review, the beef imports attained its peak figure level of $X in 2010; however, from 2011 to 2017, it failed to regain its momentum.